 30-Minute Caprese Pasta Skillet

-30-Minute Caprese Pasta Skillet is rigatoni pasta smothered in blistered cherry tomatoes with garlic, fresh basil, and fresh mozzarella.
-It’s a healthy meal you get on the table quick, and it’s guaranteed to be a hit!
+30-Minute Caprese Pasta Skillet is a one pot caprese pasta smothered in blistered cherry tomatoes with garlic, fresh basil, and fresh mozzarella!

 My kids start school today — already.
 Summer flew by like it always does, and I’m the proud owner of 7th and 8th graders.
 How did this happen???
 I’m a sentimental fool, so every new school year chokes me up a bit, just like the end of every school year.
 I think I’ll go drown myself in this bowl of caprese pasta now.